seantibor/pyencourage/CONTRIBUTING.md

 # Contributing

-## Jokes
+## Encouragements

-New jokes should be proposed in the [proposal issue](https://github.com/pyjokes/pyjokes/issues/10) or via pull request.
+New encouragements should be proposed via pull request.

 New languages are welcome and should follow the existing format.

-New categories should be proposed in a [GitHub issue](https://github.com/pyjokes/pyjokes/issues).
+New categories should be proposed in a [GitHub issue](https://github.com/seantibor/pyencourage/issues).

-### Joke policy
+### Encouragement policy

-- Maximum joke length: 140 characters
+- Maximum encouragement length: 140 characters
+- Encouragements should be positive and uplifting
 - Gender neutrality (mix of he/she/they)
 - No assumption of gender or sexuality
 - No racism
 - No sexism
-- No political jokes
-- No jokes about physical or mental ability
+- No political jokes or statements
-- No jokes about physical appearances
-- No jokes about mental illnesses

 ## Technical Issues

-Please report bugs and other issues as [GitHub issues](https://github.com/pyjokes/pyjokes/issues) ensuring to give as much detail about your problem as possible.
+Please report bugs and other issues as [GitHub issues](https://github.com/seantibor/pyencourage/issues) ensuring to give as much detail about your problem as possible.

 ## Complaints

-If you have a problem with the content of the jokes, please raise a [GitHub issue](https://github.com/pyjokes/pyjokes/issues) for us to discuss.
+If you have a problem with the content of the encouragements, please raise a [GitHub issue](https://github.com/pyencourage/pyencourage/issues) for us to discuss.

 ## Development Policy